vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/16/008/08_tasyedaM_varchastejaH.md

 <details><summary>Whitney</summary>

 ### Translation
-8. ⌊11.⌋ Ours is etc. etc.; let him not be released from the fetter of
+5. ⌊8.⌋ Ours is etc. etc.; let him not be released from the fetter of
-Prajāpati.
+calamity.
 Of him now etc. etc.

 ### Notes
 </details>

 <details><summary>Griffith</summary>

-Whatever we have gained, etc. Let him not be freed from the noose of Prajapati, etc.
+Whatever we have gained, etc. Let him not be freed from the noose of defeat, etc.
 </details>

 <details><summary>पदपाठः</summary>